QuantumDot2/quantumdot2.github.io/_posts/2025-01-02-First-Blog-Post.md

 ---
 layout: post
-title: First Blog Post!
+title: Some notes on BASH
 ---

-# Some notes on using BASH (Exported from Obsidian)
+## Personal notes on using BASH (Exported from Obsidian)

 BASH = Bourne again shell.